-In the case of a product with a marketing authorization, in the summary of product characteristics for that product

-In the case of any other investigational medicinal product, in the investigator's brochure relating to the trial in question.
+- In the case of a product with a marketing authorization, in the Summary of Product Characteristics (SPC) for that product. - In the case of any other investigational medicinal product, in the investigator's brochure relating to the trial in question.